Get on your dancing shoes Melbourne

 Approach the bar and get yourself an education, mouth first.
 Ordering is basically a process of elimination.
 The crew know their IPAs, sours and dunkels even if you don’t, so you can easily just choose how light, dark or boozy you want to go and let them guide you with samples.

 It’s a brilliantly curated list.
 There’s enough on the weird and limited release front to score you major points on Untapped (the beer rating app that rewards adventurous drinkers with badges – like scouts, for boozers) but it’s balanced out with easy drinking classics like Stone and Wood Pacific Ale.
 We taste the rainbow, from the slighty smoky but smashable Paw Paw Blowtorch by Yeastie Boys and work up to a 12.8 percent imperial stout from Copenhagen – it’s like you’re wading though delicious malty tar.
 Double down on the fun and pair you beer with one of the Japanese whiskies or bourbons on the back bar.
-Or just stick to the straight stuff.
-They’re taking their spirits just as seriously and are about to open the upstairs area as a whisky-focused dive bar Woody’s.

 Speaking of, it’s easy to knock yourself sideways unless you keep an eye on those ABVs and summon yourself a crust.
 There’s a nice balance of puff and crunch to the pizza bases, and they heap on the toppings like crisp shreds of pork belly with a bitter scattering of radicchio, although the tomato base could stand to be brighter, especially when it’s lightly adorned as with the Margherita.